Module Manager - Developer Guide

 The list of relevant modules from the module plan and the list of available modules is then converted into a String

-object and passed back to the execute(semesterList, availableModulesList)
+object and passed back to the execute(semesterList, availableModulesList) method.

 Step 3:

-of the list of relevant modules, the Ui.showFindMessage(result)
+Finally, with the String of the list of relevant modules, the Ui.showFindMessage(result) is called, and the list of

 relevant modules from the both the module plan and the list of available modules is printed out.

-The sequence diagram below shows the mechanics of FindCommand
+The sequence diagram below shows the mechanics of FindCommand:

 4.3.4 Viewing modules

-allows users to see different kinds of data that has been added or updated by the user.
+The ViewCommand allows users to see different kinds of data that has been added or updated by the user.
 Depending on

 the subsequent string of command entered by the user, the programme will display different kinds of information to the